SkiFire13/master-thesis/chapters/background/4-applications.typ

 === Bisimilarity <bisimilarity-application>

-Bisimilarity @bisimilarity is a binary relation on states of a labelled transition system, where two states are in the relation if they are indistuinguishable by only looking at some kind of behaviour.
-We will focus on the strong bisimilarity $bisim$, where such behaviour is identified with the possible transitions from a state.
+Bisimilarity @bisimilarity is a binary relation on states of a labelled transition system, where two states are in the relation if they are indistinguishable by only looking at some kind of behavior.
+We will focus on the strong bisimilarity $bisim$, where such behavior is identified with the possible transitions from a state.
 Bisimilarity is usually defined in terms of bisimulations, which are also binary relations on states.
 For the strong bisimilarity the associated bisimulations $R$ have the following requirement:

 #definition("bisimulation")[
   Let $(bb(S), Act, ->)$ be a labelled transition system.
 A relation $R subset.eq bb(S) times bb(S)$ is a bisimulation if for all $s, t in bb(S)$ the following holds: